rkudela/ifcb-test/Installation.md

 https://www.virtualbox.org/wiki/Downloads

 The VirtualBox installation will temporarily interrupt network connections to and from your Windows machine.
+You may be prompted to accept the installation of network drivers; these are necessary for Windows to communicate with virtual machines, so accept them.

 Install Github for Windows: